 The flip side?
 There is nothing worse than working long and hard and not see things get better….

 My second book, The Systems Mindset: Managing the Machinery of Your Life, published in 2016, is in bookstores under the category of self-help/pop-psychology.
-It repeats the tenets of Work the System but is aimed at job holders, stay-at-homes, students, and the retired: those who don’t own and operate a company.
+It repeats the tenets of Work the System, but is aimed at job holders, stay-at-homes, students, and the retired: those who don’t own and operate a company.
 (See www.thesystemsmindset.com.
-The book is also available for free text or audio download on the website.)
+The book is also available for free in text or audio download on the website.)

 Perhaps my greatest satisfaction is in seeing my employees and business partners grow personally, all the while supporting their families.

-I am so appreciative of your support, and am incredibly optimistic about Oregon’s future!
-I hope you are too!
+We are SO appreciative of your support, and are incredibly optimistic about Oregon’s future!